simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 let streamingTargetGroup = TargetGroup(prefixMastodonResource "streaming-tg", streamingTargetGroupArgs)
 ```

-As mentioned before the http requests on port 80 are redirected to port 443.
-To reflect this in AWS with Pulumi we define a http listener as follows:
+As mentioned earlier, the http requests on port 80 are redirected to port 443.
+To map this in AWS with Pulumi, we define an http listener as follows:

 ```fsharp
 let httpDefaultAction =